aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 Let’s look into [ChartSeries](http://www.aspose.com/api/java/words/com.aspose.words/classes/ChartSeries) collection.
 All chart series are available through the chart.getSeries()collection, which is Iterable:

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkWithChartSeriesCollectionOfChart-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkWithChartSeriesCollectionOfChart-WorkWithChartSeriesCollectionOfChart.java" >}}

 You can remove series one by one or clear all of them as well as add a new one if needed.
 The newly inserted chart has some default series added to this collection.
 To remove them you need to call the chart.getSeries().clear()method.